 Your sign-in was successful but does not meet the criteria for accessing this resource.
 For example, you might be signing in from a browser, app, or location restricted by your admin.

 In summary, Conditional Access is a powerful tool for enhancing the security of your Microsoft 365 and Azure environment.
-Device filters allow you to fine-tune policies to specific device types, and numerous other conditions and filters are available to ensure policies are precisely targeted.
+Device filters allow you to fine-tune policies to specific device types, and various other conditions and filters are available to ensure policies are precisely targeted.
 In this blog post, we learned how to block access to Office 365 apps from specific devices using a Conditional Access policy.